apache/james-project/src/site/markdown/server/manage-webadmin.md

 Return code:

-- 204: the certificate is reloaded
+- 204: disconnect the user successfully

 #### Disconnecting all users